efeefe/is/pages/concepts/06.reuse-commons/item-opendott.md

 ![Reuse Commons](reuse-commons-hz.png)

-Reuse Commons is a model for a multi-stakeholder body governing the reuse of discarded materials in aß city or region.
+Reuse Commons is a model for a multi-stakeholder body governing the reuse of discarded materials in a city or region.

 #### Relation to other concept ideas